Education Without Soul

 Set it before them appetizingly.
 Like a table, decorated and prepared for a meal.
 No one wants to eat tasteless food.
 No one wants to eat when he's not had a chance to cultivate an appetite, when the food looks bland, stale, colorless, or unappealing.
 Our bodies don't respond to food that way, and our minds and souls don't assimilate moral messages that way.
 The Dubno Maggid once said: "Just as food is not sweet without any hunger, an answer is not satisfying without developing a question."

 The Hebrew word used in the Rabbinic literature, including this Rashi, for "reason" is "ta'am."
 This actually means flavor or taste.
 The "reason" (siba) we do mitzvos is that G-d commanded them.
 The "ta'am" is added impetus, it's what makes them pleasant.
 The laws introduced in this parsha are called mishpatim, which is the term generally used for laws that appeal to natural human understanding, as opposed to chukim, whose rationale are divine and transcendent; beyond the scope of normal human comprehension.
 When we give our children and ourselves the gifts of exploring the brilliance of mishpatim, we also strengthen the foundation for the acceptance of chukim.

-Let's encourage the questions, and take the trouble to answer them- not only dogmatically but dialectically.
-Let's develop the curiosity, the intellectual creativity, that will enable young people like Leah to learn and develop with critical thinking, genuine interest and eventual passion- with feeling and flavor, the way G-d instructed in the first place.
+We need to encourage the questions, and take the trouble to answer them- not only dogmatically but dialectically.
+We need to make the information relevant, interesting, and inspiring- for real.We need to model the kindness, the warmth, the joy that this education is meant to offer.
+To develop the curiosity, the intellectual creativity, that will enable young people like Leah to connect- with critical thinking, genuine interest and eventual passion- with feeling and flavor, the way G-d instructed in the first place.